Nukesor/rust-boilerplate/README.md

 # Rust Project Boilerplate

-This repository is a mini rust project that contains all important libraries and setup steps I find re-using all the time.
+This repository is a mini rust project that contains all important libraries and setup steps I find myself re-using all the time.

 ## Commandline